BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Web_server_step_by_step.md

 Of course, the web page would also be located on the server at first.
 But once it gets transferred to the client, javascript will run there.

-Letâ€™s suppose we want to track analog samples ESP32 reads on pins 36 and 39:
+Let’s suppose we want to track analog samples ESP32 reads on pins 36 and 39:

 ```C++
 #include <WiFi.h>